Should you use a dehumidifier for your classic car this winter?

-Many classic car owners will put their vehicle into hibernation for the winter.
-Which is where using a dehumidifier comes in.
+Many classic car owners put their vehicle into hibernation over the winter months.
+However, even a car stored in a garage can degrade in damp, winter air.
+That’s where using a dehumidifier comes in.

-Used correctly, a dehumidifier will minimise the effects of rust, stop mildew growing on the seats and prevent carpets and other trim from getting soggy.
+Used correctly, a dehumidifier will minimise the effects of rust on body panels, stop mildew growing on the seats and prevent carpets and other trim from getting soggy.

 For unheated garages, a desiccant system is preferable to a compressor unit, as they operate at lower temperatures.
 They also tend to be lighter, which could be a factor if you intend to move the dehumidifier.